MatthewNeufeld/Drum-Kit/README.md

 # Drum-Kit

-Given an HTMl and CSS template, I wrote the Javascript code to make a web application that simulates a drum-kit.
+Given an HTML and CSS template, I wrote the Javascript code to make a web application that simulates a drum-kit.
 The user can press certain keyboard keys to make a specific drum sound.

 # What I Learned